-MAIN - No longer relevant and only maintained for compatibility reasons
+MAIN - No Longer Relevant and only Maintained for Compatibility Reasons

 The value of MAIN is no longer evaluated.
-The NDB server stubs check whether they are invoked as IBM LE (Language Environment) main program or as IBM LE subprograms and react accordingly.
+The Natural for DB2 server stubs check whether they are invoked as IBM LE (Language Environment) main program or as IBM LE subprograms and react accordingly.